jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (c) he or she has given the enforcement authority a statutory declaration that—
     (i) identifies another person who was, at the time of the alleged offence, lawfully entitled to possession, or was unlawfully in charge, of the vehicle by providing—
-      (A) the full name and full address of the other person; and (B) any other identifying particulars of the other person that are known to the person making the declaration (for example, the other person's date of birth, occupation, telephone number, or electronic address); or
+      (A) the full name and full address of the other person; and (B) any other identifying particulars of the other person that are known to the person making the declaration (for example, the other person's date of birth, occupation, mobile phone number or any other phone number, or electronic address); or
     (ii) establishes that the person making the declaration was unable to identify the other person after taking all reasonable steps to do so.
 (5) In the case of any stationary vehicle offence, any defence available under subsection (3) or (4) is in addition to and not in substitution for any defences available under the enactment creating the offence.